Am I Ready for EMDR Therapy Intensives?

 That’s where EMDR therapy intensives come in.

 While the 55-minute therapy session has become the standard, that standard often has more to do with insurance systems than what best supports meaningful healing.
-I am an EMDR therapist in Farmington, CT who started offering intensives when I started to notice that just when clients tarted to touch the deeper layers of their experiences — the session had to end.
+I am an EMDR therapist in Farmington, CT who started offering intensives when I noticed the pattern of clients’ sessions ending right as we were getting to the deeper layers of their experiences.
 Asking someone to pause powerful, vulnerable work and wait another week to pick it up again began to feel more disruptive than helpful.

 What Are EMDR Therapy Intensives?